kettogg/K-Dots/README.md

   * Window Deco to Nitrux
   * Fonts > Adjust all fonts to *Lexend* & Fix-width font to *Iosevka Nerd Font*
   * Icons to Reversal-black-dark

+* Latte-dock should start automatically, if not start it from Apps Launcher
+* Remove existing kde panel (right click > edit mode > right click on panel > edit > remove panel)

 **VS-Code Theme**
 * Its a custom theme made by me, search for **Tsuki** in Vs-code extensions!